Skip to content

 ./holohub run surgical_scene_recon train

-After training completes, visualize your results in real-time:
+After training completes, to visualize your results in real-time, run the surgical render:

 ./holohub run surgical_scene_recon render